taocpp/PEGTL/doc/Grammar-Analysis.md

 ## Background

-In order to look for infinite loops in a grammar, the `analyze()`-function needs some information about all rules in the grammar.
+In order to look for infinite loops in a grammar, `analyze()` needs some information about all rules in the grammar.
 This "information" consists of a classification of the rules according to the following enum, plus, for non-atomic rules, a list of the sub-rules.

 ```c++